deltadbu/UCAS_algorithm_course/index.md

 - **Prerequisites:**

     We will assume knowledge of:
-   - Basic data structures such as lists, trees, heaps, sorting and searching;
+   - Basic data structures such as lists, trees, heaps, sorting, and searching;
-   - Basic discrete mathematics such as proofs by mathematical induction;
+   - Basic discrete mathematics, such as proofs by mathematical induction;
    - Computability and programming experience.

 ## Topics: